 The Student Emergency Loan Fund offers \$50 to any student in a financial crisis, repayable within one month.
+The Clinical Years Bursary Fund offers loans to students in clinical years, repayable within two years of graduation.
 (The Registrar's Office provides full information on other loans and bursaries from the Scholarships and Financial Assistance Office on the top floor of the Main Building at the northern end of the Quadrangle.)